koykov/dyntpl/readme.md

 BenchmarkMarshalXMLDyntpl100-8     	  100000	     19500 ns/op	       0 B/op	       0 allocs/op
 BenchmarkMarshalXMLDyntpl1000-8    	   10000	    196965 ns/op	       9 B/op	       0 allocs/op
 ```
 As you can see, dyntpl in ~3-4 times slowest than quicktemplates.
-Thats is a cost for dynamics.
+That is a cost for dynamics.
 There is no way to write template engine that will fastests than native Go code.

 ## Syntax